Nominee Services Renewals

 What happens when the nominee shareholder and nominee secretary services end?

-When the nominee shareholder service ends you should notify us of the name and address of the person or company who is to receive the share that we hold.
-We will then complete the stock transfer form and send this to you.
+When the nominee shareholder service ends we will only complete the share transfer document transfering the share/s to the beneficial owner on file.
 To notify Companies House of the new shareholding situation, you should file an annual return (you can either wait until the due date or file an early one).

 What is the Deed of Indemnity?

-This document confirms that we have nothing to do with the day to day running of the company and that we are only there in signing capacity and to protect the actual owners from appearing on the public register.
+This document confirms that we have nothing to do with the day to day running of the company and that we are only there in name capacity to protect the beneficial owner from appearing on the public register.
+We will only accept one beneficial owner on file for each company / service.

 It is very important that it is signed and witnessed correctly, signed by yourself and then notarised (see below for more information on notarised documents).
 The document must then be posted back to us.
 The person named on the document is the beneficial owner of the company.